malcolmsailor/efficient_rhythms/docs/settings.md

 ### Note on specifying pitches and intervals

+For most use cases, it will be most convenient to specify pitch materials using strings denoting constants which are provided in `src/er_constants.py` and documented in `docs/constants.md` and `docs/constants.html`.
+A few examples: `"PERFECT_4TH"`, `"C# * OCTAVE4"`, `"F * PHRYGIAN"`, etc.

-In general, pitches can be specified either as integers, or as other numeric types (e.g., floats). **If you don’t care about tuning or temperament, just specify all intervals as integers** (e.g., one semitone = `1`).
+Otherwise, pitch materials can be specified either as integers, or as other numeric types (e.g., floats). **If you don’t care about tuning or temperament, just specify all intervals and pitches as integers** (e.g., one semitone = `1`, “middle C” = `60`).
 Otherwise, read on:

   - integers specify equal-tempered intervals.
 For example, in 12-tet (the usual temperament employed in Western music), an interval of